holoviz/hvplot/doc/getting_started/index.rst

 Usage
 -----

-Once you've installed HvPlot as above and have fetched the examples shown on the website you can run them using `Jupyter
+Once you've installed hvPlot as above and have fetched the examples shown on the website you can run them using `Jupyter
 <http://jupyter.org>`_::